 Victoria Grinman, LCSW-R, is a doctoral candidate at Adelphi University School of Social Work, where her research focuses on trauma, post-traumatic growth, resilience, parenting, and autism.
 She is the owner of Growing Kind Minds, a private practice that serves children, adolescents, families, and groups, and provides a platform to share resources, information, and tools.

-Victoria has extensive experience providing individual, group and family therapeutic services to children and teens, utilizing an integrative approach that is informed by theory, and grounded in a holistic and strengths-based perspective.
-She has been invited to be a speaker at universities and organizations on topics that span the areas of yoga and mindfulness, emotional literacy, education, clinical practice, parenting, disabilities, trauma and autism; and provides consultations in program development, and social-emotional curriculum building and implementation.
-Victoria participates annually in national and international conferences, speaking on trauma and post-traumatic growth.
+Ms. Grinman previously served in a specialized non-public school, supporting children and adolescents with differences in abilities and their supportive networks.
+She has experience providing individual, group, and family therapeutic services to children and teens, using an integrative approach informed by theory and grounded in a holistic and strengths-based perspective.
+She has spoken at universities and organizations on yoga and mindfulness, emotional literacy, education, clinical practice, parenting, disabilities, trauma and autism.
+She consults in program development, and social-emotional curriculum building and implementation.

 Ms. Grinman is a trained yoga and mindfulness instructor to children and adolescents through Little Flower Yoga, and a certified aromatherapist through New York Institute of Aromatherapy.
 She holds a BA in social work and psychology from Adelphi University, and an MSW from the Columbia School of Social Work.